nxskok/stad29-notes/slides_d29.md

 * High-fertilizer plants have higher yield and weight, thus low (negative) LD1 score.
-Low-fertilizer plants have low yield and weight, thus high (positive) LD1 score. xxx
+Low-fertilizer plants have low yield and weight, thus high (positive) LD1 score.

 * One LD1 score for each observation.
 Plot with actual groups.